skeswa/denim/README.md

 xyz = 456; // 👍
 ```

-Importantly, Esper does not have a notion of `const`.
+Importantly, Denim does not have a notion of `const`.
 Instead `let` is also used
 to declare constants at the top-level lexical scope,

 #### Tuples